Notice: This page requires JavaScript to function properly.

 4. Other Data Types and Concepts

-We can access the elements of a string (which are chars) using indexing with square brackets [] just like we would do with an array.
-Using that, we can also replace a character at a given position.
+We can access the elements of a string (which are essentially char characters) using square bracket [] indexing, similar to arrays.
+This also allows us to replace a character at a specific position.

 With that indexing, you can try to access a wrong index (that is out of range), and the compiler will tell you nothing about that.